jshin313/PicoCTFStreamNotes/README.md

 * Gynvael recommends working on ctf challenges remotely in most cases since in many cases an exploit could work locally but not remotely (like in the above case).
 * On 64-bit binary exploitation challenges, when passing parameters to functions, ROP is usually the way to get the proper values into registers.
 * calling exit() still means the destructors are still called.
 An attacker can use the destructor call to their advantage.
 Use \_exit instead with the underscore.
+* In part 5, Gynvael mentions a security bug called Http parameter pollution.
+While looking at JSON data, Gynvael points out how when there are keys with the same name, then there could be a security bug since some parsers might just return the first key-value pair while another parser might return the second key-value pair.

 ## TODO
 * Fix all the weird non ascii apostrophes and double quotes